vladbph/cymatix-doc/README.md

 or/and `prompts templates` we can follow __`train of thought`__ of the conversation and use users answers as a context for next deductions.

 # Regex section
-We already discussed the cases when it makes sense to have direct lookup substitution without using trainable Neural Networks.
-To recap:
 ## Irreversable replacement
 ```
 .regex